Daniel6/CompArchFA15/FinalProject/Documentation.md

 ### Instruction Memory

 The instruction memory stores program operations.
-Each instruction requires 32 bits of space.
+Each instruction requires 32N bits of space, where N is the number of cores in our CPU.
 Based on the input address supplied, a corresponding instruction will be output at the positive edge of each clock cycle.
 We estimate the size of this component as follows.

+//TODO: Change

 | Subcomponent            | Quantity | Unit Size | Total Size |
 |:-----------------------:|:--------:|:---------:|:----------:|